coralproject/ask-docs/docs_dir/products/askuserguide.md

 One method you may choose to publish your gallery is embedding the gallery into an article on your CMS.

-- With IFrame: This code will work across more sites as soon as it is pasted into your CMS.
+- With iFrame: This code will work across more sites as soon as it is pasted into your CMS.
 However, it will require the help of a developer to customize the styles.
-- Without IFrame: By pasting this code into your CMS, this javascript tag with adopt the styles of your website.
+- Without iFrame: By pasting this code into your CMS, this javascript tag with adopt the styles of your website.
 Be sure to double check that your site allows this.

 ####Standalone Gallery

-When your gallery is published it also is published to it's own page that can be linked to or shared.
+When you publish your gallery, it creates a standalone webpage that can be linked to or shared.